PopovMP/tar/README.md

 A Nodejs utility for creating and extracting __tar__ archives.

+## Purpose

+To be used programmatically for creating and extracting updates in tar format.

+The created tar can be compressed or decompressed by the Nodejs zlib.

 ## Goals

 - to create and extracts __tar__ archives in __UStar__ format.